 Some of the good features of the camera are the continuous focusing when shooting video, the rotating touchscreen which makes shooting from an angle much easier, wifi and weather resistant body.

-The best photography I have done with it has been in the Yorkshire Dales and the Cote d’Azur where you can see the quality of the lens and camera combination, producing both good still and video shots.
+The best photography I have done with it has been in the Yorkshire Dale, Cote d’Azur and Croatia where you can see the quality of the lens and camera combination, producing both good still and video shots.

 The video looks better than any of my other cameras or smartphones, and now using external mic should be able to get better sound as well.

 I’m still noticing that the tonal range is not as good as a film camera but I’m hoping it is better than my previous digital SLR.
 The default exposure is slightly high but can easily be corrected.
 Colours are good.
 I like it a lot, but just need to use it more.